VA Disability Benefits for Spine Conditions

 Most people experience back pain at some point in their lifetime.
 Unfortunately, spinal injuries are all too common for veterans.
 Military lifestyle, deployment, and training often lead to spine conditions that can last a lifetime.
 These conditions can be debilitating, seriously threatening your ability to hold down a job or partake in hobbies you once enjoyed.

 How Back Injuries Happen

 The back is the body’s workhorse, but few people recognize just how much activity is impacted by the spine until an injury occurs.
 In both military and civilian settings, too much pressure on the back can lead to strains in areas of the spine.
 Veterans often have a history of carrying heavy loads or repetitive motions that strain their backs.
 The discs in the back act as shock absorbers, but they have their limits.
 Lift too much, too often, and you’ll develop serious back issues.
 Because of this, many suffer from degenerative disc disease or herniated discs.

-Forward flexion of the spine, refers to the forward motion of a back bend.
+Forward flexion of the spine refers to the forward motion of a backbend.
 When the spine is flexed repeatedly with heavy weight on it, serious injuries can occur.
-Many spine conditions stem from this exact motion, and in many cases, last a lifetime.
-Thankfully, the VA offers disability benefits for those with spine conditions that stem from their time in the service.
+Many spine conditions stem from this exact motion and in many cases last a lifetime.
+Thankfully, the VA offers disability benefits for those with spine conditions stemming from their service.